shawnppitts/AutoShop/README.md

 python3 app.py
 ```
 7. Open PortalService in https://127.0.0.1:5001

+## Running GitActions:
+In the forked repository, you will need to:
+1. Add DOCKER_USERNAME, and DOCKER_PASSWORD to your Settings > Secrets & Variables > Actions.
+2. With a push to the main branch, git actions will trigger CI/CD Pipeline to build docker images
+3. Script can be found in .github/workflows/automation.yaml

 ## Running in Kubernetes:
 The below will create the namespace **app** with the deployments and services needed to run the application